On this page:

 - check if you’re eligible for housing benefit or a reduction in your council tax

-Our specialist team can support you to find work or training, as well as offer advice on interviews and CV writing.
+If your income or job has been affected, you can seek support through our Hackney Works employment service.
+Our specialist team can help you to find work or training, as well as offer advice on interviews and CV writing.